-Has it ever happened to you to wake up to go to work, get in your car, turn the key to start the engine and nothing happens?
+Has this ever happened to you?
+You wake up to go to work, get in your car, turn the key to start the engine and nothing happens?
 No cranking sound, no lights in the dashboard, no radio, nothing.
 Well, you most certainly have yourself a dead battery case.

 How does a car battery work?